Powerdraw Setup

 • Show Help on program start

-• Hide Visio macro security warning on program start
+• Hide the Visio macro security warning on program start

 Disabling these prevents pop-up messages from appearing each time powerdraw starts.